Chapter 1 - Purpose and Background

 Established separate preference categories for family-based and employment-based immigration, including moving several special immigrant categories into the employment-based preferences and adding a new category for immigrant investors;

-Established the Diversity Visa Program, making immigrant visas available to randomly selected foreign nationals coming from countries with historically low rates of immigration;
+Established the Diversity Visa Program, making immigrant visas available to randomly selected aliens coming from countries with historically low rates of immigration;

 Created several new nonimmigrant work visa categories: O, P, Q, and R; and